We discuss the meaning of inclusive education, and explore ways that you can implement it within the classroom.

 A fair and inclusive environment makes for a happy and healthy classroom.
 Teachers strive to maintain optimal classroom settings, and one of the best ways to do so is to implement inclusive education.

 If you’re a teacher who wants to make a difference and enhance learning opportunities for all of your students, this article is for you.
 We will discuss what inclusive education means, its importance, and explore how you can implement inclusive education in the classroom.

 Let’s begin with a definition of inclusive education.
 We can define inclusive education as a teaching model whereby all students, regardless of their ability, learn together in one environment.

 The aim of an inclusive education environment is to ensure that all students are treated fairly and get equal opportunities.
 Within an inclusive education environment, student diversity and uniqueness should be celebrated without discrimination.

 Sadly, there are still instances of children being treated differently based on their unique qualities.
 No students should be ostracised or segregated based on their differences or learning capabilities.
 Nor would any teacher ever consider doing this, if they knew what to look out for.

 Some issues that students are often discriminated against include disability, race, gender, their household income or the language that they speak.
 Inclusive education aims to combat discrimination against all students.

 These issues are not only present in physical classrooms but in online and blended learning environments too.
-Our microcredential Online teaching: embedding social, race, and gender-related equity offers a range of skills to equip you to teach an inclusive online lesson.
+Our microcredentials, Online Teaching: Accessibility and Inclusive Learning and Online Teaching: Embedding Social, Race, and Gender-Related Equity offer a range of skills to equip you to teach an inclusive online lesson.

 Studies have shown that the number of students with known disabilities is increasing.
 We need to be able to accommodate these students and give them equal access, as they all have a right to education.